SUPPLY CHAIN LOGISTICS – FLEXIBILITY

 Agile is not a playbook.
 It is not a set of directions.
 It is not a checklist.
 Agile assumes that the end users’ needs are ever changing in a dynamic business world, and the organization’s response can meet and exceed expectations.
 In the face of crisis and pandemics, however, ordinary change becomes extraordinary, and the speed to respond is more critical.
 The agile leader can turn, move, and pivot, with the power to maintain strength and exercise control in a timely way.

 Agility is more than a leadership attribute and trait.
 It is a mindset and a culture – and it needs buy-in across an entire organization in order to succeed: An agile mindset is the set of attitudes supporting an agile environment.
 These include respect, collaboration, improvement and learning cycles, pride in ownership, focus on delivering value, and the ability to adapt to change.
 This mindset is necessary to cultivate high-performing teams, who in turn deliver value for customers, organizations, societies, and the global community.
-[From What Exactly is the Agile Mindset?
-By Susan McIntosh, InfoQ (2016)]

 The qualities and attitudes of an agile mind are